Frequently Asked Questions - Review of the Industrial Hemp Act

 A pilot approach initially will help to determine the potential demand and the additional compliance and monitoring requirements.

-Can I use hemp as animal feed?
+Can I use industrial hemp as animal feed?

 Non-viable (hulled) industrial hemp seed and hemp seed oil, and harvested hemp stalks with all leaves, flowers or seeds removed can safely be fed to animals due to the low risk of THC contamination from these parts of the plant.
 However, the vegetative parts (green leaves, stems and flowers) of the industrial hemp plant may contain low levels of THC which could concentrate (or bioaccumulate) in animal tissues and transfer to animal products for human consumption such as milk or meat.